sookinoby/generative-models/README.md

     # Rememeber the input image is normalised between -1 to 1, so should be the output
     # state size. (nc) x 64 x 64
 ```

-Discriminator are basically a binary image classification network that maps the image of shape (batchsize X channels X width x height) into a lower dimension vector of shape (batchsize X 1).
-This is similar to a encoder that converts a higher dimension image representation into lower one.
-Below is the snippet of generator network
+Discriminator is a binary image classification network that maps the image of shape (batchsize X channels X width x height) into a lower dimension vector of shape (batchsize X 1).
+This is similar to an encoder that converts a higher dimension image representation into a lower one.
+Below is the snippet of generator network:

 ```python
 with netD.name_scope():